IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ## Configure the database as lookup data source

 You specify the database as the source for the lookup repository in the `config.cfg` file of the teda.lookupmgr project.
 The database name, the user name and the user password are submission time parameters, so you don't need to configure them from beginning.
-You use here the specification of the application configuration that you crate in the Streams Console.
+You use here the specification of the application configuration that you crate in the streams console.
 The database vendor is `DB2` per default.

-You must refer to the name of the application configuration that you create in Streams Console.
+You must refer to the name of the application configuration that you create in streams console.
 It is a configuration parameter of the teda.lookupmgr project that you specify in the `config.cfg` file.

 You can use the CSV file as lookup sources in parallel to database.
 This is an option.
 The sample shows how to turn off the CSV file sources.